 I get a ton of questions about this recipe, so I have updated it by showing you what would happen if you used different kinds of flour to make up your two ingredient pizza dough.

-Yes you Can!!
+Yes you can!!
 I normally just make up a new batch of dough each time (because it’s quicker than waiting for dough to thaw).
 But you can most definitely freeze the dough.

-So far, I have not found a flour that doesn’t work with this recipe.
+In this recipe, I’ve used self-raising flour, and it’s my preferred recipe.
+That said, so far, I have not found a flour that doesn’t work with this recipe.
 It’s just a case of playing with the quantities as some flour is (like coconut flour) is a bit more absorbent.

 - Plain Flour

-- Self Raising Wholemeal Flour
+- Self Raising Wholewheat Flour

 Each of the pizza dough recipes contain only two ingredients: 1 cup of flour and 1/2 cup plain Greek Yogurt.

-1. TWO INGREDIENTS: Self Raising Flour + Greek Yogurt
+Two Ingredients: Self Raising Flour + Greek Yogurt

-2. TWO INGREDIENTS: Plain Flour + Greek Yogurt
+TWO INGREDIENTS: Plain Flour + Greek Yogurt

-3. TWO INGREDIENTS: Self Raising Wholewheat Flour + Greek Yogurt
+TWO INGREDIENTS: Self Raising Wholewheat Flour + Greek Yogurt

-Finally I used Self Raising Wholemeal flour in the dough.
+Finally I used Self Raising Wholewheat flour in the dough.
 This results in a ridiculously rustic and beautiful pizza.
 The crust is a bit chewier than the first two, but tastes delicious and is by far the favourite.

-- ½ cup Greek Yogurt
+- ½ cup Greek Yogurt 125ml

 - Roll out on a floured surface.
 This amount will make 1 large or 2 medium sized pizzas.